transdigiware/blockchain/howto/console-icp-manage.md

 ## Managing users from the console
 {: #console-icp-manage-users}

 The user who provisions the {{site.data.keyword.blockchainfull_notm}} Platform console is considered the console administrator.
-The administrator can then add and grant other users access to the console by using the **Users** tab in the console.
+The administrator can then add and grant other users access to the console from the **Users** tab.
 Every user that accesses the console must be assigned an access policy with a user role defined.
 The policy determines what actions the user can perform within the console.
 By default, the console administrator is given the **Manager** role for the console.
 Other users can be assigned with **Manager**, **Writer**, or **Reader** roles when a console manager adds them to the console.
 Note that the users can also be managed with [APIs](/docs/services/blockchain?topic=blockchain-console-icp-manage#console-icp-manage-users-apis).

 ### Role to permission mapping
 {: #console-icp-manage-role-mapping}